shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 ## Exercise 4: Say Hello

-Write a program that reads a number and prints "hello" that number of times:
+Write a program that reads in a number and prints "hello" that number of times:
 ```
 $ ./a.out
 5